incri/ai-learn/python/readme.md

 ## Python sample code for AI

-Contains codes for Python foundation, mathematics foundation and AI algorithms.
+Contains codes for
+* Python foundation
+* Mathematics foundation for AI
+* Neural network and machine learning algorithms
+* Other AI algorithms